mrgambal/ase/README.md

 Aura Slider Engine
 ==================

 >Simple, lightweight and flexible slider engine based on css animation abilities.
  Destination of this slider (and it major advantage) - just to change classes on items inside container.
-You could use all awailable css-powers to realize slider-effect of your dreams.
+ You could use all available css-powers to realize slider-effect for you needs or/and your dream for.

 Authors:
 -------